anydotcrypto/metatransactions/docs/EIP-proposal.md

 }
 ```

-As we can see in the above, the opcode simply checks replay protection and the signer's signature before overriding msg.sender and then executing a normal .call().
+As we can see in the above, the opcode checks the replay protection and the signer's signature before overriding msg.sender and then executing a normal .call().

 ## Rationale